Bashkir–Russian code-switching

-Bashkir–Russian code-switching is a code-switching widespread among Bashkir people of Russia and ex-Soviet republics who speak both Russian and Bashkir language (i.e. bilingual people).
+Bashkir–Russian code-switching is a code-switching widespread among Bashkir people of Russia and ex-Soviet republics who are bilingual in Bashkir and Russian.

 Background

 Russian language has the status of being the official language of Russian Federation and is also used as the international communication language; at the same time Bashkir language is the official language in the Republic of Bashkortostan.
 However, different circumstances require from people a high level of both Russian and Bashkir language proficiency.
 Therefore, due to historical events and circumstances, the Baskir–Russian code-switching has appeared.

 Its character is asymmetric: such code-switching is typical for many Russian-speaking Bashkortostan residents, whose level of Bashkir language proficiency is limited due to lack of practical skills.
 The level of Bashkir proficiency is quite high for Bashkirs in villages (about 92%) and in cities (more than 74%); about 50% Bashkirs of the urban area and 24% of rural area have high levels of balanced Bashkir-Russian bilingualism; about 32% of Bashkirs of the urban area and 6.4% Bashkirs of the rural area have higher skills in Russian than in Bashkir.

-Also there are multiple cases of multilingualism for Tatar, Russian, and Bashkir languages in Bashkortostan, in such cases Bashkir language plays role of another international communication language.
+Also there are multiple cases of multilingualism for Tatar, Russian, and Bashkir languages in Bashkortostan.
+In such cases the Bashkir language plays the role of another international communication language.

-Interference of Russian with Bashkir
+Interference of Bashkir with Russian spoken by Bashkirs

-The Bashkir-Russian interference in the speech of bilingual people who speak Bashkir and Russian languages may be presented on phonological, grammar and lexical levels of languages and may lead to some problems during the Russian and Bashkir children co-education process.
+Due to the differences between the two languaes on a phonological, grammatical and lexical level Bashkir speakers often falsely incorporate habits from Bashkir into their Russian.

-The interference may be presented in sentences and is very sensitive to influence of the environment:
+Examples where Bashkir interferes with the spoken Russian include: